 A modified windage tray for a Toyota 4A series engine such as the 4AFE, 4AGE, 4AGZE and so on.
 If you have the 20 valve which has a different oil pan flange pattern please let us know as we can modify the tray to fit.
 The pictures below include parts from the scraper kit:

 It is a dual tray which means it has two separate layers.
+There is a $30 core charge (Toyota part number 12122-16011 Plate, oil pan baffle) or customer can send a new or good used core.
 The inner layer is made from suspended directional screening which has been used for many years in windage trays to capture and dissipate the energy of high speed oil droplets which can cause foaming or bounce back up and be hit again and again.
 The solid tray underneath has been slotted and drilled to allow scavenged oil to freely drain through.
 The added slots and holes are not so large, however, so as to allow splashing sump oil to contact the rotating assembly.
 The dual windage tray is the most advanced system available for this engine and would complement and improve even a dry sump system.
 The dual windage tray runs $179.95; the modified tray for the 20v runs $229.95.

 Pics of 20v tray: